Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Seaford's public transport system comprises 38 active stops offering a mix of train and bus services.
-These stops are served by 23 individual routes, facilitating 1,425 weekly passenger trips in total.
+Seaford has 38 active public transport stops serving a mix of train and bus services.
+These stops are covered by 23 routes that facilitate 1,425 weekly passenger trips in total.
 Residents enjoy excellent transport accessibility, with an average distance of 174 meters to the nearest stop.
+In this predominantly residential area, most commuters travel outward.
+Cars remain the primary mode of transport, used by 89% of residents, while trains are used by 7%.
+The average vehicle ownership per dwelling is 1.2, lower than the regional average.

 Frequently Asked Questions - Transport